Problem with a service you bought on or before 28 November 2022

 Where to get more help

-You can read more about how to make a complaint and complain about building or home improvements.
+You can read more about how to make a complaint.

 You can get advice and help from one of the trade and representative organisations listed here.
 However, there are many service suppliers who are not members of any trade or professional body.